-On February 10, 2022 upon the closing of the Business Combination, the earnout liability assumed was \$75.0 million.
+For the year ended December 31, 2023, the Company recorded a gain of \$0.8 million in the consolidated statement of operations and comprehensive income (loss) for the change in fair value of the earnout liability.
+As of December 31, 2023, the balance of the earnout liability was approximately \$0.1 million.
 For the year ended December 31, 2022, the Company recorded a gain of \$74.1 million in the consolidated statement of operations and comprehensive income (loss) for the change in fair value of the earnout liability.
 As of December 31, 2022, the balance of the earnout liability was approximately \$0.9 million.